 - Will the college courses transfer to other college?

-- Most generally the courses offered to high school students are considered “general education” or “general studies” courses.
-Typically, a high school student who earns credit in those type of courses and easily transfer the credits to any two- or four-year public college or university in West Virginia.
+- The courses offered to high school students are considered “general education” or “general studies” courses.
+Typically, a high school student who earns credit in those type of courses can easily transfer the credits to any two- or four-year public college or university in West Virginia.
 If you plan to attend a private or an out-of-state college or university, please contact the institution’s Registrar for information on acceptance of credit.